Skip to main content

 Harnessing the healing power of sleep often requires recalibrating your body’s internal clock.
 Here are three natural strategies to promote restful nights:

-1. Master Your Light Exposure: Your circadian rhythm is heavily influenced by light.
+1. How Light Exposure Affects Your Sleep-Wake Cycle: Your circadian rhythm is heavily influenced by light.
 Get direct sunlight within 30 minutes of waking to signal your brain to produce serotonin.
 Conversely, limit blue light from screens two hours before bed to allow melatonin production to rise naturally.

-2. Nutritional Support and Magnesium: Many people suffer from restless sleep due to nutrient deficiencies.
+2. How Magnesium and Nutrition Support Better Sleep: Many people suffer from restless sleep due to nutrient deficiencies.
 Magnesium glycinate is commonly used to support muscle relaxation and nervous system balance.

-3. Temperature Regulation: Your body temperature needs to drop to initiate sleep.
+3. Why Bedroom Temperature Affects Sleep Quality: Your body temperature needs to drop to initiate sleep.
 Keep your bedroom cool (around 65-68°F) to mimic the natural environmental drop that occurs at night, signaling to your body that it is time to hibernate and heal.

 At Tucson Wellness MD, we go beyond generic advice.
 We use medical evaluation and laboratory testing to assess potential contributing factors.
 This often begins with a thorough blood panel to analyze your hormone levels.
 Hormonal imbalances, including testosterone, progesterone, or thyroid changes, may contribute to sleep disturbances in some individuals.